sambitmishra0628/PSP-GNM/README.md

 <!-- CITATION -->
 ## Citation
 This work has been submitted to a peer-review journal and is currently under review.
-Please refer to the preprint on BioRxiv (https://www.biorxiv.org/content/10.1101/2022.02.17.480818v2).